-The SIG Project and Reserve Fund may not be used for the following:
+ASIS&T Project Grants may not be used for the following:

-- 1. Travel expenses unless they are an intrinsic part of an approved SIG project and are specifically outlined in the original request. - 2.
-Expenses incurred at an ASIS&T national or regional meeting unless they are part of an approved project and are specifically outlined in the original request. - 3.
-Honoraria to speakers at an ASIS&T national or regional meeting unless they are part of an approved project and are specifically outlined in the original request. - 4.
-Professional time spent on a project by an ASIS&T member.
+1. Travel expenses, unless they are an intrinsic part of an approved project and are specifically outlined in the original request.

+- 2. Expenses incurred at an ASIS&T global, regional, or virtual meeting, unless they are part of an approved project and are specifically outlined in the original request. - 3.
+Honoraria to speakers at an ASIS&T global, regional, or virtual meeting unless they are part of an approved project and are specifically outlined in the original request.
+ASIS&T members are not eligible to receive honoraria unless approved by the Executive Director. - 4.
+Registration to any ASIS&T meeting for an ASIS&T member. - 5.
+Time spent on a project by an ASIS&T member.

-Substantial time spent by Headquarters professional staff members on an approved SIG project will be charged against that project and should be included in the original request.
+Substantial time spent by Headquarters professional staff members on an approved project will be charged against that project and should be included in the original request if anticipated.
+Please contact ASIS&T Central for an estimate of this expense.